unnamedfeeling/php-sdk/README.md

 require 'vendor/autoload.php';
 $fetchr = new \fetchr\php_sdk\Shiphappy("CLIENT_USERNAME","CLIENT_PASSWORD");
 ```

-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

 ### If you have any concerns or questions, you can contact us on: ###
 * tech@fetchr.us